Cubs vs. Tigers Player Props Betting Odds

 Carpenter Stats

-- Carpenter takes a three-game streak with at least one hit into this contest.
-During his last five outings he is batting .300 with a double, three home runs, a walk and six RBI.
+- Carpenter takes a four-game streak with at least one hit into this contest.
+In his last five games he is hitting .333 with a double, three home runs, three walks and seven RBI.

 Carpenter Recent Games